College Football Playoff Semifinals: Best Bets, Previews, and Predictions for TCU-Michigan and Ohio State-Georgia - NBC Sports

 Prediction: Michigan has been a second-half team all season, so it would be unsurprising for this game to be close at the beginning or even for TCU to take a lead.
 But if they come prepared, the Wolverines’ talent should ultimately overpower the Horned Frogs in Phoenix.
 Michigan should cover, and the Over is likely in play if the Wolverines can break things open offensively.

-RELATED: NBC Sports EDGE previews Minnesota vs Syracuse in the Pinstripe Bowl
+RELATED: NBC Sports EDGE NCAA Bowl Staff Picks & Plays: Dec.
+30-Jan.
+2

 No. 1 Georgia vs. No. 4 Ohio State (UGA -6.5, o/u 62.5)